briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     the offender's driver's license, commercial driver's license, temporary instruction permit, probationary license, or nonresident operating privilege from the range specified in division (A)(5) of Ohio R.C.
-[4510.02][ORC Section 4510.02].
+[4510.02][ORC 4510.02].
 No judge shall suspend the first six months of suspension of an offender's license, permit, or privilege required by this subsection.

         The offender shall provide the court with proof of financial responsibility as defined in Ohio R.C.
-[4509.01][ORC Section 4509.01].
+[4509.01][ORC 4509.01].
         If the offender fails to provide that proof of financial responsibility, then, in addition to any other penalties provided by law, the court may order restitution pursuant to Ohio R.C.
-[2929.18][ORC Section 2929.18] or 2929.28 in an amount not exceeding five thousand dollars ($5,000) for any economic loss arising from an accident or collision that was the direct and proximate result of the offender's operation of the motor
+[2929.18][ORC 2929.18] or 2929.28 in an amount not exceeding five thousand dollars ($5,000) for any economic loss arising from an accident or collision that was the direct and proximate result of the offender's operation of the motor